pagopa-archive/io-infrastructure-live/utils/README.md

 ### Define your environment settings with the .env files

-The .env files contain a list of variables (a user is required to provide her/his own values) and common functions that will be used by all other scripts, before execution.
+The .env files contain a list of variables and common functions that are read by all other scripts, before execution.

 Before running any other script, copy the *.env.example* file to a *.env* file and customize it using your own values.